 How We are Organized

 The following is a general outline concerning the organization of the Worldwide Faithist Association (Jehovih’s Faithists).
 This outline is not binding on organizations that are not affiliated with the Association.
+Please note that the “priesthood” is not the same as that of other religious organisations.
+Faithists priests do not control congregations or lodges, nor are they mediators.
+The Rabbah is not a pope nor some type of dictatorial leader.
+He helps organise the worldwide association of Faithist brothers and sisters.

 • The Chief Rabbah’s Priest is a priest who has been appointed to serve as the personal Priest of the Chief Rabbah.
 This personal Priest keeps the Rabbah in his prayers, lighting candles on his behalf, and reminding the faithful to keep Rabbah in their prayers, writing simple prayers on Rabbah’s behalf for his safekeeping and similar work.
-Fr.
-Shamon serves as His Holiness’ Personal Priest.
+Brother Shamon serves as His Holiness’ Personal Priest.

 • A congregation priest (sometimes called a “lodge priest” or “pastor”) is a man or woman who takes care of the liturgical life of the congregation, such as conducting various services and rites.
 The priesthood is not unique to Jehovih’s Faithists.
 Throughout history, there have been priests who serve Jehovih and His Faithists in various manners.
 This is not the same type of priest as one sees in certain forms of Christianity or other religions.
 A Faithist priest is one who serves his/her congregation as a counsellor and leads the congregation in its liturgical life.
 The priest does not rule over the lives of individuals.